 Pro bono work is an excellent way to gain legal experience and boost your credentials before you apply for a training contract or pupillage.
-Below, we list a range of opportunities which might interest you, but remember that this list is not definitive – if you’re aware of a scheme that isn’t on here, please let us know at firstname.lastname@example.org.You should also approach these organisations with the right attitude – don’t just turn up to improve your CV, remember that these charities and schemes provide a vital service to people in real need.
+Below, we list a range of pro bono and volunteering opportunities, but remember that this list is not definitive – if you’re aware of a scheme that isn’t on here, please let us know at firstname.lastname@example.org.
+You should also approach these organisations with the right attitude – don’t just turn up to improve your CV, remember that these charities and schemes provide a vital service to people in real need.
 We who are in the social position to aspire to lucrative legal careers should be more than willing to use some of our time and skills to help others.

 The AIRE (Advice on Individual Rights in Europe) Centre is a London-based charity set up to uphold the rights of marginalised individuals in the field of European human rights law and European Union law.
 The centre has a long-running internship programme for aspiring lawyers to use their skills to provide free legal advice to those who need it.

 Amicus provides legal representation for the most vulnerable death row inmates in the United States penal system.
 It trains and places 20-30 interns to help defend capital cases every year, filling many of these places with aspiring lawyers from the United Kingdom.
 You can apply for an internship in the Unites States on the Amicus website.

 The charity works to rehabilitate offenders during and after their time in the penal system.
 Volunteers provide information and advice, as well as such tools as employability training.
 The website is decidedly old school (ie, almost impossible to navigate) but volunteering opportunities are to be had for the intrepid surfer.